 The bilateral channel enables France to target its geographical and sectoral priorities and make the most of the knowledge of those working in sectors in which French expertise is recognized.
-France adapts it development policy to the different types of countries and development challenges with tailored partnerships:
+France adapts its policy to the different types of countries and development challenges.